Best For

 Response Test

-The Helix Dawn provides a fast response time, with most of the mattress materials rebounding to their original shape within 0.3 seconds, and a full recovery possible by 0.4 seconds.
+The Helix Dawn provides a very fast response time, with most of the mattress materials rebounding to their original shape within 0.3 seconds, and a full recovery possible by 0.4 seconds.

 Mostly Recovered